pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Power of pytest
-    Given I have 1 cucumbers
+        Scenario: Given is a fixture and evaluated only once Given I have 1 cucumbers
             And I have 2 cucumbers  # Exception is raised

 Will raise an exception if the step is using the regular expression pattern.